pemn/vtk_reserves/README.md

 ## How to install
 First, install a python distribution such as [WinPython](https://winpython.github.io/).
 Version must be >= 3.7.
 Version 3.8.x recomended.
 Download all files from this repository root to a local folder with execute permissions.
 On Windows this means a folder outside the user directories, because locations such as Downloads, Documents, Desktop, etc do not allow .cmd files to run.
-Only one required module is not included by default in WinPython and other mainstrean distros: pyvista.
+Only one required module is not included by default in WinPython and other mainstrean distros:
+ - pyvista
 Install using this folowing command in the **WinPython Command Prompt** (not the Python Interpreter!):
 `pip install pyvista`
 ![screenshot3](./assets/screenshot3.png?raw=true)
 ## Run